 How to Prepare an Application:

-- Students with an interest in the Bachelor of Interdisciplinary Studies degree program must first meet with the BIS Advisor, Lorraine Simeone, to discuss their plans and appropriate courses for the Area of Study before submitting the Interdisciplinary Studies Application.
-Contact Ms. Simeone at 314-516-5985 or firstname.lastname@example.org.
+- Students with an interest in the Bachelor of Interdisciplinary Studies degree program must first meet with the BIS Advisor, Linda Guetterman, to discuss their plans and appropriate courses for the Area of Study before submitting the Interdisciplinary Studies Application.
+Contact Ms. Guetterman by phone at 314-516-5501 or by email at firstname.lastname@example.org.

 - The application will ask for a proposed list of courses, the Area of Study, which must total at least 36 hours at the 2000 level or above.
-Courses must be from a minimum of 3 different departments, with not more than 15 hours in a single department.
+Courses must be from a minimum of 3 different subject areas, with not more than 15 hours in a single subject.

 - Group courses together by curriculum abbreviation, such as HIST or ENG.

-- List the semester that each course was taken or the semester that you plan to take each course.
-A minimum of 18 hours of course work in the Area of Study must be taken at UMSL after admission to the BIS degree program.
+- List the semester that each course was taken or the semester when you plan to take each course.
+A minimum of 15 hours of course work in the Area of Study must be taken at UMSL after admission to the BIS degree program.

 - The Statement of Educational Purpose must be printed in a 12-point font and double-spaced.

 - A minimum grade of C- or better is required in all Area of Study courses.

 - A student must have an overall minimum GPA of 2.0 in the Area of Study.